-Thiola® and Thiola EC® (tiopronin)
+Thiola and Thiola EC (tiopronin)

 Thiola and Thiola EC are approved by the FDA for the treatment of cystinuria, a rare genetic cystine transport disorder that causes high cystine levels in the urine and the formation of recurring kidney stones.
-The resulting long-term damage can cause loss of kidney function in addition to substantial pain and loss of productivity associated with renal colic and stone passage.
-The prevalence of cystinuria in the United States is estimated to be 10,000 to 12,000, indicating that there may be as many as 4,000 to 5,000 affected individuals with cystinuria in the United States that would be candidates for Thiola.
+Due to the larger stone size, cystine stones may be more difficult to pass, often requiring surgical procedures to remove.
+More than 80 percent of people with cystinuria develop their first stone by the age of 20.
+More than 25 percent will develop cystine stones by the age of 10.
+Recurring stone formation can cause loss of kidney function in addition to substantial pain and loss of productivity associated with renal colic and stone passage.
+While a portion of people living with the disease are able to manage symptoms through diet and fluid intake, the prevalence of cystinuria in the US is estimated to be 10,000 to 12,000, indicating that there may be as many as 4,000 to 5,000 affected individuals with cystinuria in the US that would be candidates for Thiola or Thiola EC.

-In June 2019, we announced that the FDA approved 100 mg and 300 mg tablets of Thiola EC, a new enteric-coated formulation of Thiola.
+In June 2019 we announced that the FDA approved 100 mg and 300 mg tablets of Thiola EC, a new enteric-coated formulation of Thiola, to be used for the treatment of cystinuria.
+Thiola EC offers the potential for administration with or without food, and the ability to reduce the number of tablets necessary to manage cystinuria.
 Thiola EC became available to patients in July 2019.